mariadb-corporation/MaxScale/Getting-Started/Configuration-Guide.md

 The Galera monitor can also assign Master and Slave roles to the configured nodes:

-among the set of synced servers, the one with the lowest value of ‘wsrep_local_index’ is selected as the current master while the others are slaves: that’s the only available master selection rule right now.
+among the set of synced servers, the one with the lowest value of 'wsrep_local_index' is selected as the current master while the others are slaves: that's the only available master selection rule right now.

-This way is possible to configure the node access based not only on ‘synced’ state but even on Master and Slave role enabling the use of Read Write split operation on a Galera cluster and avoiding any possible write conflict.
+This way is possible to configure the node access based not only on 'synced' state but even on Master and Slave role enabling the use of Read Write split operation on a Galera cluster and avoiding any possible write conflict.

 It may happen that after a node failure or reboot or node joining back the cluster, the

-‘wsrep_local_index’ in the cluster nodes changes.
+'wsrep_local_index' in the cluster nodes changes.

 This might result in monitor assigning the Master role to another server.

-In order to avoid such situation the disable_master_failback=1 configuration option helps keeping the current master regardless ‘wsrep_local_index’ value.
+In order to avoid such situation the disable_master_failback=1 configuration option helps keeping the current master regardless 'wsrep_local_index' value.

-The option it’s not enabled by default.
+The option it's not enabled by default.

 Example status for a Galera server node is: